kenzoengineer/eie4432-flight-booking-site/docs/endpoints.md

 > `GET /flights/:id`

 Returns flight data for one flight, and all seats for that flight.
+Seat data will include occupied if the seat is occupied, otherwise it will not have the property

 Returns:
 ```ts